 • You can have students watch videos that have embedded quiz questions to check for comprehension and increase critical thinking.
 This is best with asynchronous meetings.

-• Mobile Version of Turning Technologies
+• Mobile Version of PointSolutions

 • Instead of using the physical clicker in the classroom, you can have students answer the questions on their mobile devices at home.
 This allows you to ask the same questions you would in class.
 This is a nice option for synchronous meetings.